1im19/DITP1113-Programming-I/README.md

 # DITP1113-Programming-I
-A full source code from DITP1113 Programming I reference book
+A full source code from UTeM FTMK's DITP1113 Programming I reference book

 DITP 1113 Programming I is a subject that teaches basics of C++ Programming.
 It consists of sequences, condition (if...else), loops (for, while, do while) and Array.